 India’s Export Opportunities Along the International North South Transport Corridor

 The International North South Transport Corridor (INSTC) connects India with Central Asia, Russia, and has the potential to expand up to Baltic, Nordic, and Arctic region, increasing the scope of trade multifold.
 It also has the potential to transform the economies of countries along the corridor into specialized manufacturing, logistics, and transit hubs.
+Recently, on June 21, 2021, INSTC’s western corridor was operationalized to connect India with Europe for the first time.

 Increased physical connectivity can translate into better economic connectivity through facilitating access to newer markets.
 The flow of goods and services will inevitably improve information sharing mechanisms along the corridor, which can reverse the existing demand deficit in the member nations.
 In terms of potential, the future creation of industrial parks and SEZs to develop specific sectors, such as pharmaceuticals and agriculture, would add commercial and substantive value to this connectivity corridor.